tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 W> ### `DOCTYPE` goes First!
 W>
-W> Remember that the `<!DOCTYPE html>` declaration *always needs to be placed on the first line* of your template.
+W> Remember that the `<!DOCTYPE html>` declaration **always needs to be placed on the first line** of your template.
 W> Not having a [document type declaration](https://en.wikipedia.org/wiki/Document_type_declaration) on line one may mean that the resultant page generated from your template will not comply with [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).

 ### Template Blocks
 Now that we've created our base template, we can add template tags to denote what parts of the template can be overridden by templates that inherit from it.
-To do this we will be using the `block` tag.
+To do this, we will be using the `block` tag.
 For example, we can add a `body_block` to the base template in `base.html` as follows:

 {lang="html",linenos=on}
 	<!DOCTYPE html>